anyone2/IndigoPlugin-Voice-Monkey/DEVICE_TEXT_ONLY.md

 If you hear this message, click 'Yes'
 If you did not hear this message after a about a minute, click 'No' and review these steps...you may have missed one

-## 21) If you were able to click 'Yes', now click 'View devices'
+## 21) If you were able to click 'Yes', on the 'Congratulations' screen, click 'View devices'

 ## 22) The device you added is shown in the list, 'Office Echo Monkey'